martinvc154/Resume/README.md

 The page includes:

-- Smooth scrolling navigation between sections
+- Landing menu with buttons for each résumé section
+- Distinct color themes and animated transitions per section
-- Accordion-style entries for experience
+- Accordion-style entries for detailed experience
-- Light/dark theme toggle
-- Scroll animations highlighting each section

 Feel free to customize the content or styles to suit your needs.